Visit Us

 Learn more about national wildlife refuge

 .
 Audubon National Wildlife Refuge provides a number of activities to enjoy nature throughout the year including hunting, fishing, hiking, wildlife viewing, and photography.
 Some of these activities are offered seasonally and have special regulations.
-To learn more about permitted activities, pick up a Refuge brochure when visiting or call Refuge staff at 701-442-5474 with any questions.
+To learn more about permitted activities, pick up a Refuge brochure when visiting or call Refuge staff at 701-442-5474 with questions.
+Visitors may also download our Audubon NWR Hunting and Fishing Information brochure here.

 Trails